Cross-Browser Notification Quirks

 UI Rendering & Payload Limitations

-Visual inconsistencies stem from strict character limits, icon scaling rules, and action button deprecations.
-Chromium supports rich media and interactive actions, while Firefox enforces tighter payload boundaries and Safari requires explicit requireInteraction flags to prevent auto-dismissal on macOS.
+Visual inconsistencies stem from strict character limits, icon scaling rules, and action button support differences.
+Chromium supports rich media and interactive actions; Firefox supports action buttons from version 152 onward (older releases drop them); Safari on iOS does not support actions and requires requireInteraction: false (system UI manages dismissal).
 Server-side sanitization must dynamically truncate titles, strip unsupported actions, and normalize badge assets before dispatch.
+Because all of this happens inside the encrypted aes128gcm record that must fit the 4 KB ceiling, coordinate truncation with the Push API Payload Encryption overhead budget.

 Implementation Steps:

-- Deploy a middleware transformer that adapts payloads based on
+1. Deploy a middleware transformer that adapts payloads based on server-side UA detection.

 /**